osamaalshu/Benchmarking-Study/train_error_aware_with_synthetic.md

 - Input size: 768x768
 - 3 classes (background, interior, boundary)

-The synthetic data integration happens automatically when the `--synthetic` flag is used, selecting 50 random synthetic images from the 500 available ones using a fixed seed for reproducibility.
+The synthetic data integration happens automatically when the `--synthetic` flag is used, selecting the first 90 synthetic images from the 500 available ones and appending them to the training data.